 Disease and Pests

-Some diseases and insect pests that can attack the Aloe Vera plants (plural noun) are root rot, fungal stem, soft rot, leaf rot, rust cause black spots, and discoloration in plants can be cured by fungicides and through hoeing.back to menu ↑
+Some diseases and insect pests that can attack the Aloe Vera plants (plural noun) are root rot, fungal stem, soft rot, leaf rot, rust causes black spots, and discoloration in plants can be cured by fungicides and through hoeing.

-How to Grow Aloe Vera Plant at Home from Baby Plant (pup)
+How to Grow Aloe Vera at Home from Baby Plant?

-- Take a clean pot that should be wide, put the soil mixture without any dirt.
+- Take a clean pot that should be wide, and put the soil mixture without any dirt.

 - The best growing time of the Aloe Vera plant is in July- August.
 Similarly, harvest after -6 months of proper growth.